MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/customer-prepayment-invoice.md

 After the prepayment proposal is confirmed, generate the prepayment invoice by following these steps.

 1. Go to **Invoice** \> **Prepayment**, and select **Prepayment invoice**.
 2. Review and post the prepayment invoice.
+The page displays the overall prepayment invoice information, including the customer invoice account, date, prepayment invoice number, prepayment status, and prepayment amount.
 3. Select **Post**.
 The open customer transaction is created, and the status of the prepayment invoice is **Pending**.

 ## Settle the prepayment invoice

 When you receive the payment for the prepayment, the customer payment journal is posted to settle the prepayment invoice amount.
-After prepayment invoice settlement, the status of the prepayment invoice is **Received**, and the **Apply prepayment** button becomes available.
+After prepayment invoice settlement, the status of the prepayment invoice is **Received**, and **Apply prepayment** is available.

-## Post the invoice and apply the prepayment
+## Post the final invoice and apply the prepayment

 Select **Apply prepayment**.
 On the **Apply prepayment** page, select the prepayment in the **Select prepayments to apply** list, and then select **Apply prepayment**.

 After the sales order invoice is posted, the selected prepayment is applied to the invoice when the **Automated prepayment settlement posting** background process is successfully run.
+The remaining amount of the sales order invoice can be settled through a customer payment journal and should display the outstanding amount to be received.